 ‘LEAKED SEX TAPES’ is not a genre.

-Our mission is to hold UK registered porn companies to account.
+Our mission is to hold porn companies to account.
 Revenge Porn should not be a porn category, and consent should come before profit

 The Porn Industry is Profiting from Revenge Porn.

-UK registered companies are actively profiting from and marketing revenge porn.
+Porn companies with offices in the UK are actively profiting from and marketing revenge porn.
 These videos could have been sent to a partner who later betrayed their trust, or accessed by phone hackers targeting iCloud accounts.
-This is happening to women across the UK, who are finding themselves on popular porn websites, having their videos downloaded, viewed and shared thousands of time
+This is happening to women across the UK and the globe, who are finding themselves on popular porn websites, having their videos downloaded, viewed and shared thousands of time

 It’s time for damage prevention, not damage control.